-I am an Associate Professor in epidemiology appointed jointly between the Mathematics Institute
+I am an Assistant Professor in epidemiology appointed jointly between the Mathematics Institute

 and the School of Life Sciences.
-I am also a member of the Warwick Infectious Disease Epidemiology Research centre (WIDER), a cross-disciplinary group who undertake research into understanding and predicting the spread and control of infectious diseases.
+I am also a member of the Warwick Infectious Disease Epidemiology Research centre (SBIDER), a cross-disciplinary group who use mathematics to understand challenges in biological sciences and epidemiology.